YuanErn/azaleabot/README.md

 # azaleabot
-#this is a bot I made for discord with a few basic features, logs chats, does some basic twitch API calls
+#this is a bot I made for discord with a few basic features, logs chats, does some basic twitch API calls.
-mostly is used for a server i use with my friends.
+Mostly used in a server i use with my friends.